GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 At the end of this article is a link to [engage and share feedback](#engage).

-## What is Protected Audience API? {: #what}
+## What is the Protected Audience API? {: #what}

-Protected Audience API is a [Privacy Sandbox](/docs/privacy-sandbox/overview) proposal to serve [remarketing](/docs/privacy-sandbox/glossary/#remarketing) and custom audience use cases, designed so third parties cannot track user browsing behavior across sites.
+The Protected Audience API is a [Privacy Sandbox](/docs/privacy-sandbox/overview) proposal to serve [remarketing](/docs/privacy-sandbox/glossary/#remarketing) and custom audience use cases, designed so third parties cannot track user browsing behavior across sites.

 The API enables on-device auctions by the browser, to choose relevant ads from websites the user has previously visited.

-Protected Audience API is the first experiment to be implemented in Chromium within the [TURTLEDOVE](https://github.com/WICG/turtledove) family of proposals.
-The [Privacy Sandbox timeline](https://privacysandbox.com/timeline) provides implementation timing information for Protected Audience API and other Privacy Sandbox proposals.
+The Protected Audience API is the first experiment to be implemented in Chromium within the [TURTLEDOVE](https://github.com/WICG/turtledove) family of proposals.
+The [Privacy Sandbox timeline](https://privacysandbox.com/timeline) provides implementation timing information for the Protected Audience API and other Privacy Sandbox proposals.

-### How does Protected Audience API differ from Turtledove?
+### How does the Protected Audience API differ from Turtledove?

-The differences between Protected Audience API and Turtledove pertain mostly to separation of the on-device role of the ad buyer and seller.
-The sections below explain how Protected Audience API works.
+The differences between the Protected Audience API and Turtledove pertain mostly to separation of the on-device role of the ad buyer and seller.
+The sections below explain how the Protected Audience API works.

 ### Protected Audience API in one minute {: #overview}

-For a more in-depth overview of Protected Audience API, read the [Protected Audience API developer guide](/docs/privacy-sandbox/fledge-api/).
+For a more in-depth overview of the Protected Audience API, read the [Protected Audience API developer guide](/docs/privacy-sandbox/fledge-api/).

 <figure class="w-figure">